auditize/auditize/doc/docs/overview.md

 ## Users

-Users access Auditize through the web interface.
-If you want to use the REST API, you can use [API keys](#api-keys).
+Users are meant to access Auditize through the web interface.
+See [API keys](#api-keys) if you want to access the REST API programmatically.
-When a user is created, he'll receive an email with a link to set his password.
+When a user is created, he'll receive an email with a link to set his password (make sure that [SMTP settings](config.md) are properly set).
 Once the password has been chosen, he will be able to log in to the web interface.
-Permissions can be set on a user, please refer to the [Permissions](#permissions) section.
+Please refer to the [Permissions](#permissions) section for permissions details.

 !!! note
-    You'll notice that the certain permissions or combination of permissions does not seem to make sense for a user.
+    You'll notice that certain permissions or combination of permissions do not seem to make sense for a user.
 For instance:

-    - a user with the "write" permission on the logs of a repository (while it's not possible to "push" logs through the web interface)
+    - a user with the "write" permission on the logs of a repository (while it's not possible to send logs through the web interface)
-    - a user with the "write" permission on the ressource management without the corresponding "read" permission
+    - a user with only the "write" permission on resource management without the corresponding "read" permission

-    This is because the permissions are also used for API keys and also because these permissions also used to determine what permissions a [user can grant to other users](#granting-permissions).
+    This is because the permissions are used for API keys and are also employed to determine what permissions a [user can grant to other users](#granting-permissions).

 ## API keys